You just can't have too much beginner piano music!

 Desert Sounds -not strictly a SONG, but 2 pages of little patterns made of a 5-note scale with left hand harmony.
 A lowered second step in the scale gives these improvisatory patterns the sound of a movie soundtrack like "The Mummy" or "Prince of Egypt"...

 Free easy piano sheet music for your students who are past level one.
 Now students start using moving chords in the left hand, requiring more hand coordination.
 Also, the range of notes is greater than in The First Year and After Year One.
+Some, like Harp Ballad shown to the left, are more appropriate in Year 3 or 4, but for older students, such as students who start as beginners in their teen years, they may reach this level very quickly, with a strong understanding of chords.
 Not listed here; please click the link above!

 These pieces stretch pianists' abilities.
 More technique is required, with the use of chord inversions, thicker textures in the melodies, and stretched hand positions.
 Additionally, note reading strays far outside the two octaves around Middle C. Not listed here; please click the link above.